rfieve/doubly-linked-list-navigator/README.md

 # ✌️🔗🧭 doubly-linked-list-navigator

-A TypeScript library to navigate into a doubly linked list.
+A TypeScript library extending the [doubly-linked-list](https://github.com/rfieve/doubly-linked-list) with navigation.

 ## Table of Content